 Canon G7 X Mark II versus Canon 200D

 The Canon PowerShot G7 X Mark II and the Canon EOS 200D (labelled Canon SL2 in some countries) are two digital cameras that were announced, respectively, in February 2016 and June 2017.
 The G7X Mark II is a fixed lens compact, while the 200D is a DSLR.
-The cameras are based on an one-inch (G7X Mark II) and an APS-C sensor.
+The cameras are based on an one-inch (G7X Mark II) and an APS-C (200D) sensor.
 The G7X Mark II has a resolution of 20 megapixel, whereas the 200D provides 24 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Canon G7 X Mark II and the Canon 200D are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G7X Mark II – represents the basis for the calculations across all the size and weight measures).